+Spiritual Vitality

+By Clarence Langdon

 In 2012, I helped facilitate a pilot project in which twelve congregations in the Diocese of Chicago engaged a process called Episcopal Spiritual Life Renewal (ESLR) to assess the spiritual vitality of their members and the capacity of the church to challenge and support people in spiritual growth.

+This initiative, now a ministry of Forward Movement known as RenewalWorks, reflects over a decade of in-depth research—through the eyes and hearts of congregants—to fully understand spiritual formation.
+Beliefs, motivations, practices, catalysts and barriers were studied in over 1,600 denominational and nondenominational churches.
+Over 300,000 parishioners participated.
+The insights were clear and compelling: for healthy and growing churches, its individual congregants must be healthy and growing.

+The research uncovered what really makes a difference in the spiritual vitality of congregations: core beliefs that guide decisions, catalytic church activities, the basis to develop and strengthen personal spiritual practices, and the importance of a rich and supporting community committed to service.
+Plus, by studying the healthiest churches, the key best practice principles were defined and measured over time.
+Focusing on what makes a difference matters.

+ESLR/RenewalWorks focuses congregations on two essential questions:

+What is the spiritual health of your congregants?

+What is your church’s role in growing disciples?

+The Process

-A survey developed by the Willow Creek Association in South Barrington, Illinois, was used to ask parishioners about their beliefs and spiritual practices.
+In the pilot project, a survey developed by the Willow Creek Association in South Barrington, Illinois, was used to ask parishioners about their beliefs and spiritual practices.
 When the results came in, the level of spiritual vitality amongst the 12 pilot congregations was found to be consistently low.
+The survey was followed by a series of four workshops held in each of the congregations.

+Workshop 1

-The survey was followed by a series of four workshops held in each of the congregations.The first workshop was devoted to exploring what Episcopalians mean by spiritual life and growth.
+The first workshop was devoted to exploring what Episcopalians mean by spiritual life and growth.
 We asked participants to spend half an hour quietly reflecting on the highs and lows of their spiritual lives.
 We suggested that they think about the following question: At what times in the past year have you felt most fully alive and when least fully alive?
 We borrowed St. Iranaeus’ statement that the glory of God is a human being fully alive.
 We encouraged participants to identify events and circumstances that led to these fluctuations.
 We asked further for them to think about how they felt about the state of their character.
 We asked when they had felt most satisfied and least satisfied with their character and to identify events that led to these changes in their self-perception.

 After thirty minutes of private reflection, people gathered in groups of 6 and shared what they had concluded.
 We asked the groups to spend an hour discussing these questions and when the time was up we had difficulty getting them to stop talking.
 The energy level in the room was observably elevated from where it had been when we began.

 Next, we presented to the group a framework and continuum for assessing spiritual growth developed by the Willow Creek Association.
 This continuum moves from

-a.) exploring a relationship with Christ to b.) growing in that relationship, to c.) being close to Christ, and ultimately d.) being centered in Christ.
+exploring a relationship with Christ to

+growing in that relationship, to

+being close to Christ, and ultimately

+being centered in Christ.

 Each step on the continuum is associated with particular beliefs and practices that have been identified through analyzing the results of thousands of people who have taken the survey.
-The big learnings from our first workshops were that those who attended were eager to have this conversation – and that many of these faithful Episcopalians did not have a language to speak of their spiritual lives.
+The big learning from our first workshops were that those who attended were eager to have this conversation – and that many of these faithful Episcopalians did not have a language to speak of their spiritual lives.